expiredtofu/apa-dedupe/README.md

 apa-dedupe
 ==========

-removes duplicates from a text file full of APA/AMA,etc citations
+removes duplicates from a text file full of APA citations

 use at your own risk